 '''

-ocamlrun options bytecode-executable arg_1 \ldots arg_n
+ocamlrun options by tecode-executable arg_1 \ldots arg_n

 '''

 The first non-option argument is taken to be the name of the file containing the executable bytecode.
 (That file is searched in the executable path as well as in the current directory.)
-The remaining arguments are passed to the Caml program, in the string array ${\tt Sys.argv}$.
-Element 0 of this array is the name of the bytecode executable file; elements 1 to n are the remaining arguments arg_1 to arg_n .
+The remaining arguments are passed to the OCaml program, in the string array sys.argv.
+Element 0 of this array is the name of the bytecode executable file; elements 1 to sys.argv arguments sys.argv arguments sys.argv.

 As mentioned in chapter 8, the bytecode executable files produced by the ocamlc command are self-executable, and manage to launch the ocamlrun command on themselves automatically.
-That is, assuming caml.out is a bytecode executable file, works exactly as
+That is, assuming a.out is a bytecode executable file,

 '''

-caml.out arg_1 \ldots arg_n
+a.out arg_1 \ldots arg_n works exactly as \text{ocamlrun a.out } arg_1 \ldots arg_n

 '''

-'''

-ocamlrun caml.out arg_1 \ldots arg_n

-'''

-Notice that it is not possible to pass options to ocamlrun when invoking caml.out directly.
+Notice that it is not possible to pass options to ocamlrun when invoking a.out directly.

 Under several versions of Windows, bytecode executable files are self-executable only if their name ends in .exe.
-It is recommended to always give .exe names to bytecode executables, e.g. compile with ocamlc -o myprog.exe ... rather than ocamlc -o myprog
+It is recommended to always give .exe names to bytecode executables, e.g. compile with ocamlc -o myprog.exe ... rather than ocamlc -o myprog ....